reneweteling/frontend-assessment/README.md

 The assignment is the ‘Get a free year of driving promotion’, described below.
 Read the case carefully, and approach it as you would a regular project.
 Consider aspects such as robustness, maintainability, testing and user experience.
 The assignment should be implemented as a single-page application using React, any API dependencies can be mocked away.
 This repository contains a standard [Create React App](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) boilerplate to help take away the pain of setting up a working development environment.

+You can deliver your work by **creating a fork** on this repo.
+Please **do not** create a pull request, these can't be deleted.

+Your solution will not be kept after the assessment and will not be used by LeasePlan, but we would appreciate it if you would not place this into the public domain.
 We ask you to treat this assessment as confidential so we can apply the scenarios to future candidates also.
-Your solution will not be kept after the assessment and will not be used by LeasePlan, but we would appreciate it if you would not place this into the public domain.

 Good luck with the assignment!